 Malawi continues to improve its trade financing systems.
-The economy is largely cash-based, but there are gains made in usage of credit and debit cards.
-The economy is liberalized, but the Central Bank intervenes, when necessary, mostly in the foreign exchange (forex) market.
-The banking sector is profitable and most of the country’s eight banks consistently register profits after tax.
+The economy is largely cash-based, but there are gains made in usage of credit, debit cards, and electronic bank transfers.
+The economy is liberalized, but the Central Bank intervenes, when necessary, mostly in the foreign exchange market.
+The banking sector is profitable, and almost all Malawian banks consistently register profits after tax.
 The Central Bank is the custodian of regulations and policies in the financial sector.

 Methods of Payment